kanthaus/kanthaus.online/user/pages/40.governance/10.constitution/default.en.md

 	1. assume an equitable share of the total responsibility for the space including social, legal and financial matters, and
 	1. contribute in some way to Wurzen and the wider world.
 1. To become a Member, a person should explicitly accept the Constitution and the Collective Agreements.
-1. A Member should be evaluated (§6.) as soon as possible after they spend 6 months (180 days) in the house.
+1. A Member should be evaluated (§6.) as soon as possible after 6 months (180 days) elapsed since their last evaluation.
 At their evaluation they may request to—
   1. return to Visitor,
   1. return to Volunteer, or
   1. continue as Member.